• Study Abroad

 Practices to reduce vehicle crashes — the top killer of Americans traveling abroad

-Vehicle crashes are the top killer of Americans traveling abroad, according to data from the Centers for Disease Control and Prevention and the State Department.
-But your college or university can better manage the risk by adopting certain practices in its international pre-departure risk assessments.
+Vehicle crashes are the top killer of Americans traveling abroad, according to data from the Centers for Disease Control and Prevention.
+But your K-12 school, college, or university can better manage the risk by adopting certain practices in its international pre-departure risk assessments.

 While bus crashes abroad often garner significant media attention, United Educators’ (UE’s) most recent analysis of higher education study abroad-related claims showed just as many crashes involved a small van or car.
-More importantly, many of those vehicles were operated by someone from the institution.
+Many of those vehicles were operated by someone from the institution.

 Consider the following examples from a UE claims study: